kongulov/kongulov.dev/_posts/2022-07-18-how-to-register-and-use-the-laravel-service-providers.md

 <h3>Let's go through the register and boot methods</h3>

 First, we'll take a look at the method `register` to understand how you can use it.
-Open the service provider file you created earlier `app/Providers/EnvatoCustomServiceProvider.php` and replace the existing code with the following.
+<span class="wb-bw">Open the service provider file you created earlier `app/Providers/EnvatoCustomServiceProvider.php` and replace the existing code with the following.</span>

 ```php
 <?php